scottpdo/martinjs/docs/utilities.md

 Deletes a given layer (by number), or the current layer, if no layer number is given.

-### .height(`value`, `resize = false`)
+### .height(`null` or `value`, `resize = false`)

+If no argument is passed, returns the height as a number.

-Adjusts the height to be `value` pixels high, or by `value` percent (if given as a string, ex.
+If a value is given, adjusts the height to be `value` pixels high, or by `value` percent (if given as a string, ex.
 '150%').
 If `resize` is left empty or set to `false`, the image will be enlarged or cropped but not resized.
 This happens relative to the lower-left corner of the image.
 If `true`, the existing pixel data will be stretched or shrunk to the new height.

 ```
 canvas.height(200); // crop